rantahar/Lattice-Field-Theory/source/index.rst

 update [U. Wolff, PRL 62 (1989) 361] proceeds as follows:

 1. Choose a random site i.
 2. Check each neighboring site j.
-If :math:`s_j=s_i`, join the site to the cluster with probability :math:`p=1-e^{-2\beta}`.
+If :math:`s_j==s_i`, join the site to the cluster with probability :math:`p=1-e^{-2\beta}`.
 3. Repeat step 2 for each site :math:`j` that was joined to the cluster.
    Continue until there are no more sites to consider.
 4. Flip all spins in the cluster.

 Cluster updates perform an update on a large region at once.
-The reason this is efficient is ultimately that updating a spin does not require considering all its neighbors.
-Many of them may already be in the cluster.
+This way it can quickly go from a state where most spins are :math:`+1` to a state where most spins are :math:`-1`.
+Doing this in multiple small steps is harder because each step can get reversed.

 Worm  updates are similar, but they update the configuration as they go.
 They usually start by creating two mutually cancelling deformations (head and tail).
 The head moves around the lattice while updating the configuration.
-When the deformations meet, they cancel and the new update ends.
+When the deformations meet, they cancel and the worm update ends.
 Worm algorithms can be efficient in a large :math:`\beta` expansion, for example.

+As a further generalization of the worm algorithm, it is possible to create impossible configurations that, configuration with extra fields or zero weight, as intermediate steps in an update.
+As long as the final result is not impossible, the update works.